-1. A real proc shall consist of a piece of paper or some other material not smaller than one square foot, bearing the name of the class which posts it.
-A false proc may be identical with a real proc in every respect save that it must not bear the name of the class which posts it.

-2. To win the proc contest, the Freshmen must remove or deface all but one of the procs which the Sophomores shall post according to the conditions of the following.
+- 1. A real proc shall consist of a piece of paper or some other material not smaller than one square foot, bearing the name of the class which posts it.
+A false proc may be identified with a real proc in every respect save that it must not bear the name of the class which posts it. - 2.
+To win the proc contest, the Freshmen must remove or deface all but one of

-3. Proc season shall consist of the first three days beginning on Monday following the opening of college and ending Wednesday of the same week.
+- the procs which the Sophomores shall post according to the conditions of the following sections of this article. - 3.
+Procs shall be posted only during the week beginning on Monday following the opening of College and ending on Friday of the same week.
 They shall not be more than ten in number.
-They must be posted in the open: that is, they must not be concealed by any moveable object, nor in any building, nor above eight feet nor below four feet from the ground, measurement to be made from the center of the proc.
+They must be posted in the open; that is, they must not be concealed by any moveable object, nor in any building, nor above eight feet from the ground, measurement to be made from the center of the proc.
 Both false and real procs must be posted so that all the proc itself as well as any printing on it is visible.
 All real procs must be posted on the same day.
-A false proc and a real proc must not be posted on the same day, nor shall real procs of more than one color be posted.

-- 4. No proc shall be posted after the first one has been removed or defaced by the Freshmen, or after six A. M. - 5.
-The ringing of the chapel bell before 6:00 A. M. shall be the signal that the first real proc has been removed.
-If the bell is rung by or for the Freshmen before any real proc has been removed or defaced. the contest shall be considered a victory for the Sophomores.
+A false proc and a real proc must 'not be posted on the same day, nor shall real procs of more than one color be posted. - 4.
+No proc shall be posted after the first one has been removed or defaced by the Freshmen, or after six A. M. - 5.
+The ringing of the chapel bell before 6:30 A. M. shall be the signal that the first real proc has been removed.
+If the bell is rung by or for the Freshmen before any real proc has been removed or defaced, the contest shall be considered a victory for the Sophomores.
 The ringing of the bell on the removal of a false proc gives the contest to the Sophomores.
+At six A. M. the chapel bell shall be rung by a

-In case no proc has been found by 6:00 A. M., a senior member of the senate shall ring the chapel bell as a signal that the contest is closed for the day, however on the morning that the real procs are posted the contest shall close at 6:30 A. M. The chapel hell must be accessible at all times. - 6.
-No mechanical means of detention shall be permitted by either class.
+Senior member of the Senate as a signal that the contest is closed for the day.
+The chapel bell must be accessible at all times.

+6. No mechanical means of detention shall be permitted by either class.